awoloshuk/IUSM/CellTemplate/configs/readme.md

 loss - the loss function to use to calculate back propogation in loss.py

 metrics - string list of metrics defined in metrics.py

+lr_scheduler
+- type - the name of the learning rate schedule (see torch.optim)
+- args
+   - step_size - number of epochs between learning rate adjustments
+   - gamma - multiplicative factor of learning rate decay

+trainer
+- epochs - number of training iterations
+- save_dir - where the logs from the training are saved
+- save_period - number of epochs between saves
+- verbosity - amount of detail printed to the screen.
+Use 0 for faster speeds
+- monitor - a string with the function and the parameter separated by a space. deafult is minimum value of the loss function on validation data
+- early_stop - number of epochs with no improvement in the monitored value at which training is terminated
+- tensorboardX - visualization service, not implemented currently
+- log_dir - where the log should save training information